Evolution of Playground Safety

-Q. What improvements in safety have been made over the years?
+Q. What improvements in site safety have been made over the years?

 A. I think the addition of proper attenuating surfaces is a great improvement.
 These surfaces offer protection against the leading cause of injury on playgrounds - falls to hard surfaces.
 Another improvement is the regulation that states signs or labels should be made visible and should alert users of potential hazards.
-Signs that offer warnings about hot surfaces, supervision recommendations, and age appropriateness are great examples.
-Finally, requirements for guardrails, barriers, and hand support are also significant.
+Signs that offer warnings about hot surfaces, children's supervision recommendations, and age appropriateness are great examples.
+Finally, requirements for guard rails, barriers, and hand supports are also significant.

 Q. What do you see in terms of safety that can be improved?